maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 The Color Genie required the address to be passed in hex format.
 All number constants in RetroBASIC can be entered in hex format, so this will work properly as long as the `0h` prefix is placed on the constant.

 Some dialects allowed parameters to be passed in after the address.
-Amstrad CPC allowed a single parameter, BBC BASIC allowed a list.
+Amstrad CPC allowed a single parameter, BBC BASIC allowed a list of them.

 Later IBM PC dialects used `SYSTEM` as an alias for `BYE`, exiting to the DOS shell.

 Dartmouth BASIC used `SYSTEM` to load a language, either BASIC or ALGOL.
-It was not part of the BASIC language itself.
+It was not part of the BASIC language itself, but the underlying command shell.

 #### See also: